What To Expect In Our Libraries

 Following government guidance our staff are provided with safety equipment and you may see us wearing gloves, masks or visors.
 All members of staff have completed Health & Safety training on how to work safely in this new environment.

 ‘Choose and Collect’ – from Monday 6th July at all Torbay libraries.
+Please visit your local library page for information.

 Join the Digital Library